nnhz/FYP/README.md

 * CDR investigations (adapted from the demo code by Schwarz et al.)
 * CDR applied to dereverberation and evaluation

-The scripts uploaded are only for academic purposes and any external dependencies or helper functions used are not included to avoid plagiarism.
+The scripts uploaded are only for academic purposes.
+Any external dependencies or helper functions used are stored in the 'resources' folder; they are not uploaded (to avoid plagiarism) but can be found via the references.
 References are included in individual scripts as well as the project final report.

 ## References